sotanishy/cp-library-cpp/library/data-structure/sparse_table.cpp.md

 <link rel="stylesheet" href="../../assets/css/copy-button.css" />

-# :heavy_check_mark: Sparse Table <small>(data-structure/sparse_table.cpp)</small>
+# :x: Sparse Table <small>(data-structure/sparse_table.cpp)</small>

 <a href="../../index.html">Back to top page</a>

 * category: <a href="../../index.html#36397fe12f935090ad150c6ce0c258d4">data-structure</a>
 * <a href="{{ site.github.repository_url }}/blob/master/data-structure/sparse_table.cpp">View this file on GitHub</a>
-    - Last commit date: 2020-09-13 00:11:57+09:00
+    - Last commit date: 2020-09-13 10:49:49+09:00

 # Sparse Table

-A sparse table is a data structure that can quickly answer range queries on a static sequence of a semigroup $(T, \cdot)$.
+A sparse table is a data structure that can quickly answer range queries on a static sequence of an idempotent semigroup $(T, \cdot)$.

-The binary operation $\cdot: T \times T \rightarrow T$ must be idempotent i.e. $\forall a \in T, a \cdot a = a$

-Idempotent binary operations include: max, min, gcd, bitwise and, and bitwise or.
+An idempotent binary operation is a mapping $\cdot: T \times T \rightarrow T$ such that $\forall a \in T, a \cdot a = a$.Idempotent binary operations include: max, min, gcd, bitwise and, and bitwise or.

 Space complexity: $O(n \lg n)$

 ## Template parameters

 - `T`
-    - The type of the elements.
+    - The type of the set $T$.

 - `T op(T, T)`
     - An associative and idempotent binary operation $\cdot: T \times T \rightarrow T$.